 - Coronary Calcium Score can detect mature plaque in coronary arteries, but can miss new plaque.
 It is not useful in monitoring therapy results.
 It is used in a more limited role where CIMT does not reveal plaque but there is still suspicion of coronary artery disease.

 - Home Sleep Testing and automated CPAP have made the diagnosis and management of Sleep Apnea more affordable and effective.
 Sleep Apnea is a root cause for heart attack and stroke.
 Treating it can lower your risk of heart attack and stroke.

-- Oral DNA testing can determine if you have certain bacteria in the mouth that are associated with a higher risk of arterial inflammation.
+- Oral DNA (MyPeriopath) testing can determine if you have certain bacteria in the mouth that are associated with a higher risk of arterial inflammation.
 In some cases, this can have a significant effect on management of periodontal inflammation which contributes to heart attack and stroke risk.